blackchip-org/lfs-rpm/README.md

 I built LFS about five years ago and I decided now was a good time to give it another try.
 This time, though, I wanted to mix it up a bit.
-Instead of using the host system and a chroot to build the system, I wanted to use podman instead.
+Instead of using my Linux system and a chroot to build LFS, I wanted to use podman instead.
 And I wanted to use RPM infrastructure for building and installing the packages too.
 This repository holds the result of this work.

 This build creates a bootable system, using QEMU, where you can get to a login prompt, login, and type in `echo "hello world!"`.
 Not much else has been tested